Interstate 4: Route description

 North of Sanford, I-4 is carried by the St. Johns River Veterans Memorial Bridge over the St. Johns River at the mouth of Lake Monroe.
 Along the bridge, I-4 enters Volusia County and passes Deltona and DeLand.
 The segment north of SR 44 has been widened from four to six lanes.
 Completed in winter 2016–2017, the entire length of I-4 has at least six lanes (three or more per direction).
-A 9.6 mile exit less stretch along Interstate 4 commences northeast from SR 44 and DeLand toward toward Daytona Beach.
-The freeway traverses wetland areas at Deep Creek Swamp and Tiger Bay[State Forest] along this stretch.
-I-4 terminates at a junction with I-95 in Daytona Beach.
+A 9.6 mile exitless stretch along Interstate 4 commences northeast from SR 44 and DeLand toward Daytona Beach.
+The freeway traverses wetland areas at Deep Creek Swamp and Tiger Bay State Forest along this stretch.
+I-4 terminates at a junction with I-95 near Daytona Beach.
 SR 400 continues east into Daytona Beach 4 mi to US 1.

 Services

 I-4 has two pairs of rest areas, one near Polk City and the other near Longwood.
 At each location, there are separate facilities on opposite sides of the freeway that provide services to traffic in both directions.
-The rest areas all provide disabled facilities with restrooms, picnic tables, drinking water, pet exercise areas, outside night lights, telephones, vending machines, and nighttime security.
+The rest areas all provide facilities with restrooms, picnic tables, drinking water, pet exercise areas, outside night lights, telephones, vending machines, and nighttime security.

 FDOT closed a pair of rest areas at the Daryl Carter Parkway overpass (mile 70) near Lake Buena Vista in early 1999 and replaced them with retention ponds to serve runoff from an additional lane in each direction of I-4.
 Another former rest area, without any bathrooms, existed on the eastbound side near mile 127 in Volusia County.

 A pair of weigh stations including weigh in motion scales is present at mile 12 between Tampa and Plant City.
 They were opened in January 2009 to replace a pair just west of the SR 566 interchange at mile 19.